funvill/funvill.github.io/_posts/2009-08-10-centurians.md

 Centurians is a Drinking game
 This game is also known as Century Club, Centurions, Power Hour, or The '100'

-Basically you take a shot of beer once a min for 100 mins or until the other person passes out. Â As easy as it sounds rarely anyone completes all 100 shots before passing out or violently puking.
+Basically you take a shot of beer once a min for 100 mins or until the other person passes out.
+As easy as it sounds rarely anyone completes all 100 shots before passing out or violently puking.

 <strong>The rules</strong>
 You can play with as many people as you like, (2+ players recommended)